 The explosion took both of LeVine's eyes, several teeth, and left him with extensive scarring on his face and nose.
 He also contends with a traumatic brain injury and post-traumatic stress.

 LeVine has recieved many military decorations for his service, including the Army Commendation Medal and the Purple Heart.
-He resides in his specially adapted Helping A Hero home, and awaits dental implants and additional reconstructive facial surgery.
+He resides in Texas in his specially adapted Helping A Hero home, and awaits dental implants and additional reconstructive facial surgery.